Sally Rowley: Activism

 Rowley worked as a secretary in New York in the 1950s and early 1960s.
 In 1959, she was aboard a plane hijacked by Cuban gunmen.
 She joined the Freedom Riders, who rode interstate buses into the segregated Southern United States to challenge the non-enforcement of the Supreme Court's ruling that segregated public buses were unconstitutional.
 She was arrested with other Freedom Riders by Jackson County police in July 1961.
 After serving time in Mississippi State Penitentiary she returned to New York, but later lived in Mexico, Guatemala, Hawaii, California, and New Mexico, making and selling her jewelry.

 Personal life and death

 Rowley's partner was artist Felix Pasilis; they never formally married, but lived and worked together from the 1960s until his death in 2018.
 They had children, Sofie and Oliver, and raised his daughter, Beatrice.

-She died from COVID-19 in May 2020, at age 88, during the COVID-19 pandemic in Arizona, after it swept through her Tucson, Arizona, nursing home.
+She died from COVID-19 in May 2020, at age 88, after it swept through her Tucson, Arizona, nursing home amid the COVID-19 pandemic in Arizona.
 Her granddaughter, Anika Pasilis, wrote an op-ed essay about attending Rowley's deathbed through a window at the nursing home.